 Backfilling: Where possible, underground pipe should be thoroughly inspected and tested for leaks prior to backfilling.
 Ideally, backfilling should only be done early in the morning during hot weather when the line is fully contracted and there is no chance of insufficiently dried joints being subject to contraction stresses.

 The pipe should be uniformly and continuously supported over its entire length on firm, stable material.
-Blocking should not be used to change pipe grade or to intermittently support pipe across excavated sections.
+Blocking should not be used to change pipe grade or support pipe across excavated sections intermittently.

 Backfill materials free of rocks with particle size of 1/2" or less should be used to surround the pipe with 6" or 8" of cover.
 It should be placed in layers.
 Each soil layer should be sufficiently compacted to uniformly develop lateral passive soil forces during the backfill operation.
 It may be advised to have the pipe under pressure, 15 to 25 PSI during the backfilling.